skellis46/slipbox/sensation, attention, awareness, perception, action and feeling.md

 My hunch in dance is that we say 'sensation' when we mean perception.
 We humans are not privy to sensory signals.
 See [[perceptions and sensory signals]].

+In [[paying attention]] Kabat-Zin distinguishes between paying attention and awareness (specifically that we get more aware by paying attention)

+Do I need to add consciousness and experience to this list of things to disambiguate?
+See [[there is no boundary between awareness of experience and experience itself]]

 Regarding paying attention see [[predictive processing vs controlled hallucination#^2849f3]] -- turning up the gain on proprioception, interoception.

 - [[attending to an object that does not change]]

+- Attention is attempt to narrow the field of consciousness (Harris)
+- attention and volition (act of will) ... attention can be guided by volition (inside and outside body)

 > When trying to form perceptions, all the brain has to go on is a constant barrage of electrical signals which are only indirectly related to things out there in the world, whatever 76they may be.[@seth-2021-being Loc 1283]